KianSenpai/KianSenpai/README.md

 ### About Me

-- 🚀 Passionate about building intuitive and dynamic user interfaces.
+- 🚀 Passionate about building intuitive and dynamic applications.
-- 💼 Currently working as a Senior Front-End Engineer.
+- 💼 Currently working as a Senior Software Engineer.
 - 📚 Constantly learning and improving my skills in modern web technologies.

 ### Get in Touch